zol22/zol22/README.md

 - 👋 Hi, I’m @zol22
 - 👀 I’m interested in ...
 Full Stack development
-- 🌱 I’m currently learning ...in Documentation Next.js and Redux
+- 🌱 I’m currently learning ...Selenium Automation Testing with python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... any project related to software development
 - 📫 How to reach me ... ssormeno@hotmail.com

 <!---